rocharmengaud/Sportsee/README.md

 ## Prerequisites

-You will need a text editor likeVSCode, Vim, IntelliJ...
+You will need :

+- A text editor
-Node.js >= v.16
+- Node.js >= v.16
-Git
+- Git

 # How to clone and start the project